CarzonTheBro/Project-Apex-Speedrunning-Assistant/README.md

 # Project-Apex-Speedrunning-Assistant (PASA)
-The PASA is an open-source program to help you time your speedruns accurately.
+PASA is an open-source program to help you time your speedruns accurately.
 This was made by 2 high schoolers on a bored few days

 NOTE: Currently Windows Only